 In March 1815, Napoleon landed at the Gulf of Juan and marched towards Paris in less than twenty days.
 Macdonald was with King Louis XVIII when the latter fled to Ghent.
 This choice, unlike Ney's dramatic rejoining of the Eagle before dying before a firing squad, earned him retention of his functions after Waterloo.
 Louis XVIII made him a peer of France and appointed him Grand Chancellor of the Legion of Honour, first Governor of Lyon and then Inspector General of Troops.
 This honourable end to his career, amid the discreet splendours of the restored monarchy, contrasted with the fate of his former companions: Ney before the firing squad, Murat executed at Pizzo, Davout in disgrace then painfully rehabilitated.

 Macdonald died at Courcelles-le-Roi, in the Loiret, on 25 September 1840.
 He left posthumous memoirs — Souvenirs du maréchal Macdonald — which give a nuanced portrait of Napoleon: an undeniable genius, but a sometimes unjust master, capable of abandoning his most loyal servants when politics demanded it.
-Posterity has retained the Wagram column, that moment of collective bravery when forty thousand men advanced under fire on the orders of a Jacobite's son with two homelands — French at heart, Scottish by blood, marshal through sacrifice.
+Posterity has retained the Wagram column, that moment of collective bravery when tens of thousands of men advanced under fire on the orders of a Jacobite's son with two homelands — French at heart, Scottish by blood, marshal through sacrifice.

 Go further